greg-js/arch-wiki-md-repo/wiki/_content/english/Arch terminology.md

 ## extra/[extra]

-Arch's official package set is fairly streamlined, but we supplement this with a larger, more complete "extra" repository that contains a lot of the stuff that never made it into our core package set.
+Arch's official package set is fairly streamlined, but we supplement this with a larger, more complete *extra* repository that contains a lot of the stuff that never made it into our core package set.
 This repository is constantly growing with the help of packages submitted from our strong community.
 This is where desktop environments, window managers and common programs are found.

 ## initramfs